alrichardbollans/wcvpy/readme.md

 or for plotting dependencies:

 `pip install 'wcvpy[dist_plots] @ git+https://github.com/alrichardbollans/wcvpy.git@1.3.2'`

 ## Usage

 ### Downloading the checklist

-When running the name matching commands below, the checklist will be automatically downloaded.
+When running the name matching commands below, the checklist will be automatically downloaded into the package directory.
 If you would like to download the checklist separately, use the `get_all_taxa` function.
 When **first** downloaded, the most recent version of the checklist will be retrieved and the package will rely on this version until you force an update (with `get_all_taxa(get_new_version=True)`).
-This function parses the checklist into a format containing more information and returns a pandas.Dataframe.
+This function parses the checklist into a format containing more information and returns a `pandas.Dataframe`.

 ### Name matching